-Below are the correlations of the top energy ETFs with US crude oil over the last month:
+Below are the correlations of the top energy ETFs with US crude oil in that period:

 Historically, XOP has a higher correlation to crude oil than other ETFs.
-It tracks crude oil more closely because it has more upstream companies in its portfolio.
-But OIH’s high correlation is also understandable since it’s directly linked to upstream company activity.
+It tracks crude oil closer than XLE because it has more upstream companies in its portfolio.

 How do top energy ETFs correlate with natural gas?